DENTSPLY SIRONA Inc Annual Shareholders Meeting Transcript

 Operator

-Good morning, and welcome to the Dentsply Sirona 2020 Annual Meeting of Stockholders.
+Good morning, and welcome to the Dentsply Sirona 2021 Annual Meeting of Stockholders.
 I would like to hand the meeting over to Eric Brandt, Chairman of the Board of Directors.
+Please go ahead.

 Eric K. Brandt - DENTSPLY SIRONA Inc. - Independent Non-Executive Chairman